google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/fusionTutorial/createMapDB.rst.txt

       #.
 Click **Publish**.
 The Databases page updates to indicate the
          published status of your database.

+      .. index:: View a Map Database
       .. _View_Map_Database:
-      .. rubric:: View Your Map Database
+      .. rubric:: View a Map Database

       After you publish your map database, you can view it from Google Earth Enterprise Server or in any browser.